snpsuen/Kubernetes_CDN_VOD_Streaming/README.md

 kubectl cp v0001.html $pod:/var/www/html/
 ```

 Observe that a video player is embedded in the HTML in the form of a JS script named video.js.
-The m3u8 playlist will be fetched by the browser before video.js proceeds to download and process the listed ts files in a video stream.
+The m3u8 playlist will be fetched by the browser to start with before video.js goes on to download and process the listed ts files in a video stream.

-What we are going to do next is specific to our current attempt to use a Killercoda playground to similate a cloud-based Kubernetes cluseter in this example.
+What we are going to do next is specific to our present attempt to use a Killercoda playground to similate a cloud-based Kubernetes cluseter.
 If deployed on a commercial cloud,  the kubernete service nginx-hls would be exposed by a load balancer in place to the Internet with a persistent hostname and port number

 In contrast, Killercoda uses an ephermeral, dynamic URL to expose the kubernete service to the Internet.
 This is done by forwarding any incoming requests targted at the ephermeral host to a designated port on one of Kubernetes nodes for NodePort access to the service.